"Discovery Day" at Fresh Kills

 Going out, we'll follow the Kill, westerly, on near-abandoned roadways to the park.
 (And, yes, we'll avoid all those Staten Island inclines on the way out, and, with a new route, on the way back as well.)
 So instead of climbs, we'll hug the coastline and dine at Denino's, on Port Richmond Avenue, rated the best Old World sit-down brick-oven pizzeria in NYC.

-UPDATE: And instead of making a trek to Broadway for the play, we'll stop at the site of the little-known St. James Hotel, notorious for being the last residence of American patriot Aaron Burr, who killed Alexander Hamilton in a duel.
-Towards the end of his life, Burr remarked: "Had I read Sterne more and Voltaire less, I should have known the world was wide enough for Hamilton and me."
+UPDATE: For those of you who missed the play, we'll stop at the site of the little-known St. James Hotel, notorious for being the last residence of American patriot Aaron Burr, who killed Alexander Hamilton in a duel in Weehawken, New Jersey on July 11, 1804.
+The result of rivalry and political in-fighting, Burr eventually remarked, towards the end of his life, amid convalescing at the St. James, that "Had I read Sterne more and Voltaire less, I should have known the world was wide enough for Hamilton and me."